VWO's commitment to data privacy and protection

 What Is the GDPR?

 The General Data Protection Regulation (GDPR) is one of the biggest legislative changes made since 1975.
-To be effective from May 25, 2018, the primary goal of these changes is protection of personal data and rights of EU residents.
+To be effective from May 25, 2018, the primary goal of these changes is the protection of personal data and rights of EU residents.

 GDPR is an EU-wide privacy and data protection law that regulates how EU residents' data is protected by companies and enhances the control the EU residents have, over their personal data.